A Shuffling Framework for Local Differential Privacy: Background

 \subsection{Local Differential Privacy}

 The local model consists of a set of data owners and an untrusted data aggregator (analyst); each individual perturbs their data using a \ldp algorithm (randomizers) and sends it to the analyst.
-The \ldp guarantee is formally defined as \begin{defn} [Local Differential Privacy, \ldp \cite{Warner,Evfimievski:2003:LPB:773153.773174,Kasivi}] A randomized algorithm $\mathcal{M} : \mathcal{X} \rightarrow \mathcal{Y}$ is $\epsilon$-locally differentially private (or $\epsilon$-\ldp), if for any pair of private values $x, x' \in \mathcal{X}$ and any subset of output, \end{defn} In an extension of the local model, known as the \textit{shuffle model} \cite{shuffling1,shuffle2,blanket}, the data owners randomize their inputs like in the local model.
+The \ldp guarantee is formally defined as \begin{defn} [Local Differential Privacy, \ldp \cite{Warner,Evfimievski:2003:LPB:773153.773174,Kasivi}] A randomized algorithm $\mathcal{M} : \mathcal{X} \rightarrow \mathcal{Y}$ is $\epsilon$-locally differentially private (or $\epsilon$-\ldp), if for any pair of private values $x, x' \in \mathcal{X}$ and any subset of output, \end{defn} The shuffle model is an extension of the local model where the data owners first randomize their inputs.
 Additionally, an intermediate trusted shuffler applies a \textit{uniformly random permutation} to all the noisy responses before the analyst can view them.
 The anonymity provided by the shuffler requires less noise than the local model for achieving the same privacy.